 We are a clinical-stage biopharmaceutical group focused on significantly improving treatment outcomes for cancer patients by applying our ProTideTM technology to transform some of the most widely prescribed chemotherapy agents, nucleoside analogs, into more effective and safer medicines.
 While these conventional agents remain part of the standard of care for the treatment of many solid tumours, their efficacy is limited by cancer cell resistance mechanisms and they are often poorly tolerated.
 Utilising our proprietary technology, we are developing new medicines, ProTides, designed to overcome key cancer resistance mechanisms and generate much higher concentrations of anti-cancer metabolites in cancer cells.
 Our most advanced ProTide candidates, Acelarin® and NUC-3373, are new chemical entities derived from the nucleoside analogs gemcitabine and 5-fluorouracil, respectively, two widely used chemotherapy agents.
-Acelarin is currently being evaluated in three clinical studies across several solid tumour indications, including ovarian cancer, biliary tract cancer and pancreatic cancer.
-NUC-3373 is currently in a Phase 1 study for the potential treatment of a wide range of advanced solid tumour cancers.
+Acelarin is currently being evaluated in three clinical studies including a Phase 1b study for patients with biliary tract cancer, a Phase 2 study for patients with ovarian cancer and a Phase 3 study for patients with pancreatic cancer, NUC-3373 is currently in a Phase 1 study for patients with advanced solid tumours and a Phase 1b study for patients with advanced colorectal cancer.
+NUC-7738 has just entered a Phase 1 clinical study for the treatment of patients with advanced solid tumours.
 We have retained worldwide rights to these lead product candidates as well as our preclinical product candidates, all of which we refer to as ProTides.